You don't need to worry about installing Tatin if you use version 19.0 or later of Dyalog: Tatin will be available in ⎕SE

 .

-As already mentioned, Tatin comes with a self-initializing feature: once installed any suitable version of Dyalog will provide a list of the Tatin user commands once you enter:
+Once installed, any suitable version of Dyalog will provide a list of the Tatin user commands once you enter:

 ]tatin -?